Sloeber/arduino-eclipse-plugin/readme.md

 It works on MS Windows, Mac OSX and Linux.

 # Downloads
 If you are not a developer and don't want to build from sources, then there are precompiled product packages and update sites available.
+You can find them here on github as releases.
 See the details at http://baeyens.it/.

 # Build from source
 Below are instructions on how to download and compile the source code from the command line and from eclipse.